 - Memory Recall Training.
 A passage will be read out to you.
 Concentrate, listen carefully, and try to remember what is said.
 Afterwards you will be asked some questions which will test your comprehension and memory.
 Continue to play and train yourself to recall details more easily.

 - Brain Workout.
 Each workout is fun, interactive, and personalized with exercises that adjust over time to maximize results.
 The more you train with Brain Workout, the more you’ll improve critical cognitive skills that are proven to boost productivity and self-confidence.

 - Question of the day.
 The game works like this: each day you get a trivia question from Alexa, from one of six categories.
 The categories are randomly chosen, so your craving cranium can feast on a variety of fascinating facts.
 You can earn bonus questions, collect points, and compete against other fans.

 - Jeopardy.
 Did you know that every Jeopardy! category has an “extra” 6th clue?
 Now you can play those clues on Alexa!
 With a single voice command, test your knowledge with new clues every weekday.

 - Word of the Day.
 Expand your vocabulary by learning a word of the day and challenging yourself to use it.

 There are a ton of fun, brain-teasing apps.
 You can even do a Word of the Day in another language, like Spanish, to learn something new or practice for your next adventure to abroad.

-Here are the best Alexa devices for seniors in order from the most feature packed (and expensive) device to the more simple (lesser expensive) versions:
+Here are the best Alexa devices for seniors in order from the most feature packed (and higher cost) devices to the more simple (lesser expensive) versions: